 All you need for this 6-day dumbbell-only workout routine is a couple of adjustable dumbbells and a bench.
 It’s ideal if you train at home, or travel a lot and don’t always have access to a well-equipped gym.

-The default version of the program involves training six days a week on set days – Monday through Saturday.
+The default version of the program (known in some circles as the Arnold Split) involves training six days a week on set days – Monday through Saturday.
 Sunday is a rest day.

 Here’s what it looks like:

 - Monday: Chest/Back

 - Tuesday: Shoulders/Arms